On The Menu- April 21st to 27th

 YUM!!!
 This beautiful chicken comes from Skinny Taste, one of my favorite blogs!

-If you don’t have buttermilk no problem!
+For this recipe, you will need buttermilk.
+Why use buttermilk to marinate the chicken?
+Buttermilk contains enzymes that tenderize and break down some of the proteins in the chicken, making it more tender.
+If you don’t have buttermilk, no problem!
 I don’t generally keep buttermilk on hand.
 What I do love is buttermilk in a powdered form HERE.

-This delicious chicken will pair perfectly with Nani’s Sauteed Rice.
-The rice is so easy to make and the aromatics in this recipe give so much flavor to it!
+This delicious chicken pairs perfectly with Nani’s Sautéed Rice.
+The rice is incredibly easy to make, and the aromatics in this recipe add a great deal of flavor to it.

 This recipe is filled with beautiful flavors!
 I’m serving it over Israeli Couscous with mushrooms and spinach!
-I think the red pepper sauce will work with the rice too!
+I think the red pepper sauce will also work well with the rice.

 I could literally rub this aromatic blend of spices over any grilled food!
 It is so so delicious!!!!
 And makes beef, fish, pork, and chicken taste smoky and sweet with a bit of heat!

-Here’s how to make bbq rubbed chicken thighs.
-Marinade bone-in, skin-on chicken thighs in buttermilk (see how I do it on Monday’s recipe) for about an hour.
-Then pat the chicken dry with a paper towel and rub a thick coating of the magic rub on the chicken.
-Grill until the chicken is done all the way through.
+Here’s how to make BBQ rubbed chicken thighs.
+Marinate bone-in, skin-on chicken thighs in buttermilk (see how I do it on Monday’s recipe) for about an hour.
+Then, pat the chicken dry with a paper towel and rub a thick coating of the magic rub all over the chicken.
+Grill until the chicken is cooked through.

+Fridays are a fun evening for Bobby and me!
+We usually have our kids and grandkids over to eat.
+And that often means pizza, at least for the grands.
 This fun lavash pizza will be perfect.
-And I’m so so excited to make the Sundried Tomato Chutney!
+And I’m so, so excited to make the Sundried Tomato Chutney!

 And I’m serving this dish with my favorite Ramen Noodle Salad!
 I could eat this every day!